RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: Impact of the Choice of

 The bound \eqref{eq:Ir-upper} and the identities \eqref{eq:degree-identities} give us two immediate qualitative consequences for row-standardised weights.
 First, the term $\sum_i d_i^{-1}$ increases when the graph contains many low-degree nodes, which occurs naturally at boundaries for contiguity graphs.
 If the inequality \eqref{eq:Ir-upper} is relatively tight, then this shows that the boundary areal units disproportionately impact the unrestricted information and hence RESAPLE statistic, compared to interior nodes.
 This is an analytic proof of what is known as \emph{edge effects} in spatial statistics.
 In general, the identities \eqref{eq:degree-identities} also show that uniformly increasing degrees $d_i$ decrease the Fisher information, which generally decreases detectability of spatial dependence, making the test less powerful.

-Beyond just changing the information, irregular spatial topologies induced by binary contiguity can also change the shape of the sampling distribution of the RESAPLE.
+Beyond just changing the information, the topology encoded by $W$ can also change the shape of the sampling distribution of the RESAPLE.
 To study this phenomenon, suppose for a moment that the residual contrasts $e$ are Gaussian in $\R^r$.
-In this case, noting that the RESAPLE is a Rayleigh coefficient, one can show that its distribution is determined exactly by an appropriately defined spectrum of eigenvalues.
-When $r$ is small, or when eigenvalues in the spectrum have large multiplicities, the resulting distribution can deviate strongly from a Gaussian approximation.
-This observation provides a theoretical explanation for the type of phenomena reported in \citet{rederMoreAPLEStatistic2009} for the B-series graphs, and it motivates the use of exact null reference distributions or permutation in small and irregular settings.
+In this case, noting that the RESAPLE is a Rayleigh coefficient, one can show that its distribution is determined by the spectrum of the corresponding residual-space operators.
+When $r$ is small, or when this spectrum is highly uneven, the resulting distribution can deviate strongly from a Gaussian approximation.
+This spectral mechanism provides a theoretical explanation for the type of phenomena reported in \citet{rederMoreAPLEStatistic2009} for the small B-series graphs, and it motivates the use of either the exact Gaussian null reference distribution or Freedman-Lane permutation testing when the effective residual dimension is small or the residualised spectrum is concentrated.
 A heuristic rationale for this is given by Theorem \ref{thm:moran-spectrum-law} in Appendix \ref{app:impact-W}.

 In summary, the choice of $W$ affects RESAPLE in two ways.
 It affects the restricted information $\mathcal I_r(0)$, which controls local power and local precision near $\rho=0$.
 It also affects its distributional shape through the spectrum of residualised operators such as $K_r$, which becomes particularly relevant in small samples and irregular neighbourhood structures.
 The key idea here is that when $\rho$ is expected to be close to $0$ and $r$ is moderate to large, Theorem \ref{thm:W-local-info} suggests that $\mathcal I_r(0)$ provides a principled way to compare candidate weights for local detectability.
 In settings where $r$ is small with high eigenvalue multiplicities, exact testing is a better option than approximate $z$-testing with RESAPLE.